Guidance

 Non-established taxable persons

-You can do this if:
+You can do this if both the following apply:

-• the goods you import are for use in your business and you have the right to dispose of them (usually as owner)
+• the goods you import are for use in your business and you have the right to dispose of them (usually as the owner)

 • you include your VAT registration number on your import declaration